 Alan Hamilton Ph.D., Founder & Executive Director

-Alan Hamilton holds a BA in Mythological Studies from Colorado College, an MA in Liberal Arts Education from Saint John’s College, and a PhD in Clinical Psychology from Pacifica Graduate Institute.
+Alan Hamilton holds a BA in Mythological Studies from Colorado College, an MA in Liberal Arts from Saint John’s College, and a PhD in Clinical Psychology from Pacifica Graduate Institute.
 His professional work has been quite varied, including many years working as a psychologist, house builder, marketing consultant and community organizer around river conservation and other environmental issues.
+After working as the Conservation Director for the New Mexico Wildlife Federation for six years, Alan worked as the New Mexico Wetlands Coordinator for 3 years for Ducks Unlimited and the New Mexico Department of Game and Fish.
 One of Alan’s strengths is his ability to find interdisciplinary connections that bring new perspectives and possibilities to difficult situations.
 He has been writing and lecturing on the link between environmental degradation and cultural depression and the notion that mental health and environmental health are one and the same.
 A native of Colorado, he has lived in Santa Fe, NM since 1981 with his wife Sarah and daughters Emma and Laura.
 Along with his family, the cultures, rivers, and landscapes of New Mexico have become primary sources of inspiration which motivates and informs his work.
-Dr. Hamilton is presently working as the NM state wetlands coordinator with Duck’s Unlimited after leaving his position as Conservation Director for New Mexico Wildlife Federation.
-He is also on the board of directors of several organizations including: The New Mexico Water Dialogue, Rio Grande Restoration and the S.B.
-Foundation.
-Dr. Hamilton has recently retired his private therapeutic practice after 18 years as a practicing psychologist but is still providing qualitative consulting to business and organizations on a contractual basis through In-Sight Consulting.
+Alan has recently retired from his private therapeutic practice after 18 years as a cliniical psychologist but is still providing qualitative consulting to businesses and organizations on a contractual basis through In-Sight-Consulting.

 Todd Lopez, President